 Inspired by my childhood memories in Taiwan when I would watch my cousin and friends drink fruit milk beverages (papaya milk [木瓜牛奶]) for example - yup, that’s big there!), I decided to make a version with watermelon juice and coconut milk.
 I was never a fan of cow’s milk and coconut milk pairs perfectly with watermelon!
 The addition of Medjool dates adds a smooth sweet finish.

 Watch the video below for a virtual cooking class at your own pace.
 I show every step of this recipe in The Sound of Cooking® video series.
-You can also find the full collection of cooking videos on YouTube or browse any other recipe right here on my website.
+See the full collection of cooking videos on YouTube or browse any other recipe right here on my website.

 Turn on your volume to hear the sounds of cooking.
 Cooking can be meditative and is a great opportunity to slow down, relax, and engage in your senses.
 Read more on our about page.